This example builds a machine learning model to classify size measurements for adult foraging penguins near Palmer Station, Antarctica.

 Variables

-• date_egg: a date denoting the date study nest observed with 1 egg (sampled).
+• date_egg: a date denoting the date the study nest was observed with 1 egg (sampled).

 • culmen_length_mm: a number denoting the length of the dorsal ridge of a bird’s bill (millimeters).